Rocket Scientist, #1 Best-Selling Author, Distinguished Lecturer, Fellow of Higher Education Academy, ABET Commissioner, Teacher of the Year

 Accreditation Reviews

-Dr. Trego has been involved with ABET for over a decade as an evaluator for aerospace engineering, mechanical engineering, aerospace engineering technology, and mechanical engineering technology programs (both EAC and ETAC reviews).
-Dr. Trego has also served as a commissioner for the Engineering Accreditation Commission (EAC) and on the Inclusion, Diversity, and Equity Committee.
-Dr. Trego has also been involved with reviews as a faculty member as well as an industry board member.
-With experience in all aspects of a review, she is keenly qualified to provide your program, department, or college consultation to help your accreditation review go smoothly.
+I’ve spent more than a decade working with ABET as an evaluator for aerospace engineering, mechanical engineering, aerospace engineering technology, and mechanical engineering technology programs across both EAC and ETAC reviews.
+I’ve also served as a commissioner for the Engineering Accreditation Commission and on the Inclusion, Diversity, and Equity Committee, and I’ve been involved in reviews from every angle: as a faculty member, an industry board member, and a consultant.

 Document Downloads